 - Building the evidence base of where, when, and why FGM/C is practiced through explanatory analyses of existing survey datasets and qualitative studies among various populations at different stages of abandoning the practice.

-- Improving research into FGM/C by:
+- Improving research on FGM/C by:

-- Addressing the challenges of ethically and accurately measuring prevalence and FGM/C status
+- Addressing the challenges of ethically and accurately measuring prevalence and FGM/C status;

 - Improving the definition and measurement of social norms and norms changes;

 - Enhancing the application of "theory of change" to research and to informing programming and evaluation designs on FGM/C abandonment; and